Zucchini Curry | Indian Courgette Curry

 My Recipe

 Zucchini like other summer squash are bland tasting so I prefer to bring in natural sweet tones into the dish by adding some green peas.
 Also a basic tempering of curry leaves, cumin and mustard seeds infuse some warm flavors.
-However you are free to skip any of these ingredients in the tempering.
+However you are free to omit any of these ingredients in the tempering.

 On Occasions I prefer to use coconut milk to transform this zucchini curry into a creamy gravy that we usually ladle over cooked rice, quinoa or millets.